-Learning through direct experiences with specially designed activities and our environment provides a wonderful chance to understand ourselves and the world around us.
+Learning through direct experiences with specially designed activities and our environment provides a wonderful chance to understand Mental Health and how we connect to the world around us.
 The emotional health and wellbeing benefits of discovery through spending guided and free time in open natural environments are widely researched and have proven effective for promoting learning, health and development and furthermore our ability to concentrate.

 Aims of our programmes